 Members of the Chorus represent all ethnic and socio-economic backgrounds.
 Students come from every school district of the Houston area, private schools and home schools.

-Celebrities calling upon the Chorus to perform include Celine Dion, The Beach Boys, Lee Greenwood, Tommy Tune, Randy Travis, Marilyn McCoo, Dionne Warwick, Peabo Bryson, Roberta Flack, Shirley Jones, Josh Groban, Larry Gatlin, Susan Graham, Sarah Chang, and Maureen McGovern.
+Celebrities calling upon the Chorus to perform include Celine Dion, The Beach Boys, Lee Greenwood, Tommy Tune, Randy Travis, Marilyn McCoo, Dionne Warwick, Peabo Bryson, Roberta Flack, Shirley Jones, Tommy Tune, Josh Groban, Larry Gatlin, Susan Graham, Sarah Chang, Maureen McGovern, Reba McEntire, Ana Maria Martinez, and Yolanda Adams.
 Memorable performances were the opening gala concerts for the Hobby Center for the Performing Arts in downtown Houston, recording the BlueBell Ice Cream commercial for radio and television, and singing with Josh Groban at the 2004 Super Bowl.

 Fred Bock Music Company of California has printed over 1 million copies of the “Houston Children’s Chorus Choral Series,” a collection of anthems for churches and schools.
 Several compact discs featuring the Chorus have been produced by the Fred Bock Company.